 … is a mysterious stranger, a woman who will make you believe we are not alone.

-RACHEL BROSNAHAN is a Golden Globe Award winner, a Critics’ Choice Award winner and an Emmy Award nominee, best known for roles including portraying Rachel Posner in the Netflix series House of Cards, portraying Abby Isaac in the historic drama Manhattan, and portraying Midge Maisel in The Marvelous Mrs. Maisel.
+RACHEL BROSNAHAN is a Golden Globe Award winner, a Critics’ Choice Award winner and an Emmy Award winner, best known for roles including portraying Rachel Posner in the Netflix series House of Cards, portraying Abby Isaac in the historic drama Manhattan, and portraying Midge Maisel in The Marvelous Mrs. Maisel.
 She made her on-screen debut in the horror film The Unborn during 2009, and was later featured in the Southern Gothic fantasy Beautiful Creatures.
 Brosnahan had a guest appearance on HBO’s award-winning miniseries Olive Kitteridge (2014) opposite Frances McDormand, and a recurring role in the TV series The Blacklist.
 She also stars in Sabyn Mayfield’s Boomtown and Peter Berg’s Patriots Day.

 … is a no-nonsense man who likes specifics, a respected ornithologist and scholar, a card-carrying member of The Audubon Society who spends leisurely-paced days watching green things grow and birds fly.
 While he is a solid citizen, Arnie is no social butterfly and does not suffer fools.
 He likes to keep busy and keep his busybody wife even busier.
 He treasures their life together and is true to his vow to love and protect her, come what may.
 Arnie is a judicious man who always tries to do the right thing, but also can be harshly judgmental and just plain wrong.
 Arnie has much to learn about empathy, forgiveness, and the peace that can come from being neighborly.